Low regularity solutions of two-dimensional compressible Euler equations with dynamic vorticity: Introduction

 \subsection{Background}

-The compressible Euler equations is a classical system in physics to describe the motion of an idea fluid.
-The phenomena displayed in the interior of a fluid fall into two broad classes, the phenomena of acoustics waves and the phenomena of vortex motion.
-The sound phenomena depend on the compressibility of a fluid, while the vortex phenomena occur even in a regime where the fluid may be considered to be incompressible.
+The compressible Euler equations is a classical system in physics to describe the motion of an ideal fluid.
+The phenomena displayed in the interior of a fluid fall into two broad classes, the phenomena of acoustics waves and the phenomenon of vortex motion.
+The sound phenomena depend on the compressibility of a fluid, while the vortex phenomena occur even in a regime where the fluid may be considered incompressible.

 For the Cauchy problem of $n$-D incompressible Euler equations: